LegacyModdingMC/UniMixins/README.md

 The `-modular` zip contains a separate jar for each module.
 Some modules depend on other modules, see the below list.

+The game will crash if modules are missing dependencies.
+This can be suppressed by adding the `-Dunimixins.skipIntegrityChecks=true` JVM flag.

 ## List of modules

 All modules depend on the Mixin module.
 Note that the dependents don't necessarily have to come from UniMixins modules, other mods may also be used to provide them.